Genusbiz/docs/developers/installation-and-configuration/configure-and-maintain-genus-server/authentication-configuration.md

 - __Genus Native__ (username/password) (Forms Authentication)
 - __Custom__ OAuth2 authentication for customer specific authentication

+The socical media identity providers requires a developer account to register an authentication application.
+The Active Directory identity providers requires in-house setup.
+The BankID and ID-porten providers require registration/approval/agreement to utilize in addition to more configuration settings than the other identity providers.

 After registrering and configurated with the desired providers, the setup for the identity providers can be done in Genus Studio under the Security settings.
 Some settings are not editable for all the identity providers.

 Add the desired providers by selecting the provider type, set the display name and the description, and select the color for the logon button.
 In the _Config_ field, fill out the clientId, clientSecret, callback url and other required information.